music-suite/music-suite/talks/FARM2014Slides.md

     - Simplified version needed
 - Consolidate with other libraries
     - Common time/space/linear algebra core?
-- Junk in the backends, should be moved "higher" up in the libraries
+- Junk in the backends (as the internal representation is more general), should be moved "higher" up in the libraries

 ## Backends